-Editor's note: It is FFS whether this procedure is also used by a UE in CM-CONNECTED state to request user plane resource establishment for inactive PDU sessions.
+When a UE is in CM-CONNECTED state and needs to request user plane resource establishment for inactive PDU sessions, PDU session activation procedure is used as described in clause 4.2.3.4.

-Editor's note: The state names (e.g. CM-IDLE, CM-CONNECTED) of the UE need to be aligned when decided

 For any Service Request, the AMF may respond with a Service Response message to synchronize PDU session status between UE and network.
 The AMF may also respond with Service Reject message to UE, if the Service Request can not be accepted by network.

 For Service Request due to user data, network may take further actions if user plane resource establishment is not successful.